jolie/docs/src/language-tools-and-standard-library/basics/communication-ports/using_communication_ports.md

 * input primitives
 * output primitives

-Input primitives are triggered by a message reception, whereas the output primtives enable a message sending.
+Input primitives are triggered by a message reception, whereas the output primitives enable a message sending.

 ## Input primitives